-Alongside the phased introduction of reassessment activity, new claims to PIP will continue to be taken across Great Britain.
+Alongside the phased introduction of reassessment activity, we will continue to take new claims for PIP across Great Britain.

-From October 2015 we plan to start to contact everyone else receiving DLA inviting them to claim PIP.
+We won’t ask the majority of existing DLA claimants to claim until 2015 and onwards.
 We will write to individuals in plenty of time and they do not need to contact DWP now.
 We expect to have contacted everyone who needs to claim PIP by late 2017.

 Providing information about PIP